avinashreddy02/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 AUtoML has run the training on multiple models and out of them the best one is voting ensemble and the accuracy is 91%

+voting ensemble is a model which predicts the output based on majority voting of multiple small models , for example if 4 models predicted output as 1,1,1,0 for one entry then the prediciton is based on the majority voting

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**